sanelk2004/kBot/README.md

 [Click here](https://discord.com/api/oauth2/authorize?client_id=896935097859735552&permissions=517647686721&scope=bot%20applications.commands) to add kBot to your server today!

 ## Setting up a development environment
+For your convenience, I have included a `kBot.code-workspace` file that you can simply double-click to open the entire repository in Visual Studio Code (which is what I used to make this bot).

+I've also included a `kbot.service` file that you can add to systemd on Linux so that the bot automatically starts on boot, runs in the background, and restarts if it exits.
+Feel free to customize the `kbot.service` file to suit your needs.

 Prerequisites:
 - Git
 - Node.js